Willardgmoore/Nucleus/docs/overview/tasks_basics.rst

 Reviewing tasks is relatively straight forward.
 Simply give it a thumbs up if the task was done well and thumbs down if it wasn't.
 If the task gets more than 50% approval it is completed, and if it gets less than 50% approval it is sent back to the contributor to be sorted out.
 Think of it like a pull request coming in and either being accepted or rejected.
 It's not necessarily the case that the task was a complete disaster, but it might just need some refinement.

 Downvoting a task can be done when a task was completed within a week and has either passed review or skipped it entirely - see: :ref:`tasks_entering_review`.
 You should only really downvote a task if it genuinely has not been done to the standard required, and should others think the same (~40% of eligible voters) then it'll be sent back to review to be reviewed properly.
+This can be done from the 'completed' tab on the tasks page in Mission Control.